Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### MID$( string$, start ) or MID$( string$, start, nbr )

-Returns a substring of ‘string$’ beginning at ‘start’ and continuing for ‘nbr’ characters.
+Returns a substring of ´string$´ beginning at ´start´ and continuing for ´nbr´ characters.
 The first character in the string is number 1.

-If ‘nbr’ is omitted the returned string will extend to the end of ‘string$’
+If ´nbr´ is omitted the returned string will extend to the end of ´string$´

 ### OCT$( number [, chars])

-Returns a string giving the octal (base 8) representation of 'number'.
+Returns a string giving the octal (base 8) representation of ´number´.

-'chars' is optional and specifies the number of characters in the string with zero as the leading padding character(s).
+´chars´ is optional and specifies the number of characters in the string with zero as the leading padding character(s).